julianalvarezcaro/printf/README.md

 2. Create a man page for your function.

+The following functions to implement will be:

+4. Handle the following conversion specifiers:
+    * u
+    * o
+    * x
+    * X

+ 5. Handle the following conversion specifier:
+    * p

  The other utilities of this function are in progress...!